Generation of off-critical zeros for hypercubic Epstein zeta-functions: Generation of off-critical zeros from critical edge zeros

-We conclude that the expansion of up and down branches of $\rho_y(d)$ (\ref{rhoypositive}), valid for $d>d^*$, splits into two expansions of left and right branches (tails) of $\rho_x(d)$ (\ref{rhoxnegative}) and $\rho_y(d)$ (\ref{rhoynegative}) for $d<d^*$, with similar expansion coefficients.
+We conclude that the expansion of up and down branches of $\rho_y(d)$ (\ref{rhoypositive}), valid for $d>d^*$, splits into the expansion for the left and right branches (tails) (\ref{rhoxnegative}) and (\ref{rhoynegative}), valid for $d<d^*$, with similar expansion coefficients.
 While the previous two up and down branches of $\rho_y(d)$ for $d>d^*$ were not bound by a symmetry, the positive and negative branches of off-critical zeros $[\rho_x(d),\rho_y(d)]$ for $d<d^*$ are bound by the symmetry $[\rho_x(d),\rho_y(d)]\to [d-\rho_x(d),\rho_y(d)]$ which takes place for every deviation from the edge point.
+A similar analysis can be made for right edge zeros, to keep the parameter $\Delta d$ negative from the side of off-critical zeros it must be defined as $\Delta d = d^*-d$.

+The numerical evaluation of off-critical zeros using \textit{Mathematica} is relatively simple due to the continuity of tails as $d$ starts to deviate from $d^*$.
+As the function to deal with, one takes the sum of two squares of the lhs of equations (\ref{nonstandard1}) and (\ref{nonstandard2}) which should vanish at zeros.
+The command FindMinimum is applied to the function and the zero is taken as guaranteed if the function value is of order at most $10^{-23}$.
+To prevent escape from the local minimum, one starts from (say right) edge point by shifting the dimension by a tiny amount 0.0001, after few steps the shift can be increased to 0.001 and finally to 0.01.
+To find a minimum takes approximately 60 seconds of CPU time on a standard PC.

-In what follows, various scenarios are presented how two conjugate tails of off-critical zeros originate in edge points.
-The numerical evaluation of one off-critical zero using \textit{Mathematica} is simplified by the continuity of tails as $d$ varies and takes approximately 60 seconds of CPU time on standard PC.
+In what follows, various scenarios are presented how the two conjugate tails of off-critical zeros behave during their $d$-evolution.

-The most simple scenario is connected with the left edge point 1a in figure \ref{chvost1}.
+The simplest scenario, presented in Fig. \ref{chvost1}, is associated with the left edge point denoted as 1a in Fig. \ref{alldpol}.
 The critical zeros are represented by open circles, the left and right tails of off-critical zeros by full circles.
-The dimension of off-critical zeros is indicated at few points.
-The left and right tails of off-critical zeros start from $d^*\simeq 0.217$ at the edge point 1a and go down monotonously to $d=0$ at points $(-2,4\pi/\ln 2)$ and $(2,4\pi/\ln 2)$, respectively.
+The dimension of off-critical zeros is indicated at a few points.
+The left and right tails of off-critical zeros start from $d^*\approx 0.217$ at the edge point 1a and go down monotonously to $d=0$ at points $(-2,4\pi/\ln 2)$ and $(2,4\pi/\ln 2)$, respectively.
 The latter points coincide with the $k=1$ zeros (\ref{sk}) found in $d=0$.
 As is seen in the figure, the end-point of the right tail $(2,4\pi/\ln 2)$ coincides with a critical zero at $d=4$.